🎉Grand Opening: June 2026

 Do I need root canal treatment after a tooth is replanted?

 In many cases, root canal treatment may be recommended following replantation of a knocked-out tooth.
-When a tooth is avulsed, the blood supply to the pulp is disrupted.
+When a tooth is avulsed, the blood supply to the pulp (the nerve and blood vessel tissue inside the tooth) is disrupted.
 Without this blood supply, the pulp tissue may not survive, and root canal treatment may be needed to remove the damaged tissue and prevent infection.
+Your dentist will monitor the tooth during follow-up appointments and will recommend root canal treatment if clinical signs indicate it is appropriate.
+The timing and necessity depend on your individual situation.

 Is it worth going to the dentist if the tooth has been out for over an hour?